basp/nanibot/README.md

 text (basically enough to generate at least one ngram) and have it seed from the chat itself from there.

-Note that there's no API to save the bots markov memory just yet (it's two ETS tables) although it should be trivial to implement (just convert to DETS :)).
+Note that there's no API to save the bot's markov memory just yet (it's two ETS tables) although it should be trivial to implement (just convert to DETS :)).
 The bot is still in very early stages so for now it's convenient